EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-instantiate-a-multi-index-table.md

 # 6. Initialize The Multi-Index Table Instance

 Initialize the data member `testtab` by passing to its constructor these two values: `receiver` for the `code` parameter and `receiver.value` for the `scope` parameter.
 These two parameters combined with table name `"testtaba"` provide access to the partition of the RAM cache used by this multi-index table.
-In this example you will initialize the `testtab` data member in the smart contract constructor
+In this example you will initialize the `testtab` data member in the smart contract constructor.

 ```diff
 // contract class constructor